sph-mn/sph-sc/readme.md

 * translate scheme comments. function and macro docstrings are translated as expected but scheme comments dont appear in c and only ``(sc-comment "comment string")`` (or sc-insert) can be used. a scheme reader that parses scheme comments exists in sph-lib but it depends on another c library
 * sc-syntax-case and sc-syntax-rules: scheme code or pattern matching to create expansions. it could be useful to have a hygienic macro system for generating c. for example, c doesnt have support for nested ellipsis and cant generate multiple expressions for variable arguments. it could also be useful for extended, literal like, syntax for arrays and similar objects
 * better support for wisp, for example with a command-line flag. sc in wisp can be simplified if some replacements are made, for example alternated key/value listings (key value key/value ...) to ((key value) ...)
+* reduce the code, merged into a single module perhaps like sescript
 * more syntax checks for clearer error messages
 * reduce round brackets, as there are cases where round brackets are added when it is optional. arguments to preprocessor macros and complex and/or expressions are the perhaps most difficult cases